Reverse Mortgage Calculator: Complete Guide for Homeowners

 - Review all fees (origination, servicing, closing)

-- Understand the impact on government benefits (e.g., GIS in Canada)
+- Understand the impact on government benefits

 - Explore counseling options (required in the U.S., recommended in Canada)